OE-LUCIFER/Webscout/README.md

 <a href="#"><img alt="Python version" src="https://img.shields.io/pypi/pyversions/webscout"/></a>
 <a href="https://pepy.tech/project/webscout"><img alt="Downloads" src="https://static.pepy.tech/badge/webscout"></a>

-Search for anything using the Google, DuckDuckGo.com, yep.com, phind.com, you.com, etc Also containes AI models, can transcribe yt videos, have TTS support and now has webai(terminal gpt and open interpeter) support
+Search for anything using the Google, DuckDuckGo, phind.com.
+Also containes AI models, can transcribe yt videos, temporary email and phone number generation, have TTS support and webai(terminal gpt and open interpeter)

 ## Table of Contents